My Life (J. Cole, 21 Savage and Morray song)

-The song received two nominations at the 64th Annual Grammy Awards for Best Rap Song and Best Rap Performance respectively.
+The song received two nominations at the 64th Annual Grammy Awards for Best Rap Song and Best Rap Performance.

 Background

 The song marks the second time Cole and Savage collaborated on a song, first time being "A Lot" (2019).
 Savage also appears in Cole's documentary Applying Pressure: The Off-Season.
 Cole and Morray were first linked in 2020, when Cole praised Morray's song "Quicksand", which led to speculations about a possible remix of the song.

 Composition

 "My Life" features a notable switch-up in Cole's delivery, which starts "with a chilled out, melancholy feel" and changes to a "harder, razor-sharp tone".
 The lyrics see Cole and Savage exploring "how tragedy and hardship led them to develop strong characters", while "Morray's hook ties together the track with an homage to Styles P and Pharaohe Monch".
 Furthermore, Cole reflects his way of attaining financial success and wealth.
 In the context of the album, the song, along with "Applying Pressure", were seen as "playful statements of Cole's separation from other rappers".
 Cole name-drops American basketball player Ja Morant on the song.